Peter-Schorn/SpotifyAPI/README.md

 ```

 The full documentation for all of the endpoints can be found [here][8].
+You are also encouraged to read the [Spotify web API reference][12].

 ### Authorizing with the Client Credentials Flow